MicrosoftEdge/WebView2Feedback/specs/WebMessageObjects.md

 [uuid(afae6f48-60d6-4b95-8b81-6f60d9c70f0b), object, pointer_default(unique)]
 interface ICoreWebView2Environment14 : ICoreWebView2Environment13 {
-  /// Create a ICoreWebView2FileSystemHandle from a path that represents a Web
+  /// Create a `ICoreWebView2FileSystemHandle` object from a path that represents a Web
   /// [FileSystemFileHandle](https://developer.mozilla.org/docs/Web/API/FileSystemFileHandle).
   /// The `path` is the path pointed by the file and must be a syntactically correct fully qualified
-  /// path but it is not checked here whether it currently points to a file.
+  /// path, but it is not checked here whether it currently points to a file.
 If an invalid path is
   /// passed, an E_INVALIDARG will be returned and the object will fail to create.
 Any other state
   /// validation will be done when this handle is accessed from web content
   /// and will cause the DOM exceptions described in